elabor8/dockertalk/README.md

 Default output format [None]: json
 ```

-## Provision a Docker for AWS cluster
+## Exercise: Provision a Docker for AWS cluster

 **Note**: You must have created an EC2 ssh key pair in the desired region before creating the cluster. the keypair name must be called `DockerTutorial`.